frankelavsky/academic_homepage/_posts/2024-02-14-strange-avatars.markdown

 - "I definitely wanted to play around a bit at first.
 Once that novelty wears off a little, it's not distracting, but more feels comfortable."

 ### How would you feel about sharing your own screen?
 Do you feel that would be important or necessary for the exercise?
 What concerns would you have about sharing?
-- "I think sharing my own video was necessary because if I was on the receiving end of a call with no screen/avatar partner, I would feel ignored and vulnerable.
-It would make me feel left out and I would be completely distracted trying to figure out why I was alone.
-Having a "person" visible, even through an avatar, creates a personal connection."
 - "I would not feel comfortable sharing my screen with a stranger."
 - "Probably wouldn't want to do that, I'd have to worry about a lot if I did that."